Your first steps to saving smart

 How to optimise your savings

-The key before picking a savings account is to first jot down your goals - short-term, long-term and everything in-between.
-If you’re saving for something specific and special, be it a house deposit, a university fund, or a family holiday, opting for a fixed rate savings account could help your money work harder over time.
-These accounts usually ask that you lock away money for a year or two and the interest rate won’t change.
+If you already have a lump sum of savings, and you don't need access to it for a while then opting for a fixed rate savings account could help your money work harder over time.
+These accounts usually ask that you lock away money for a year or two with no access and the interest rate won’t change.

 So what are you waiting for?
 It’s time to up your savings game!
 Whether your ambition is to start saving small and create a long-term habit or if you’re looking for ways to make your money work smarter, there are a range of options suited to your financial goals.